caffedrine/RemoteControlledCarDevelopement/Firmware-upload.md

 2. Now open .ino file from *Arduino/ControlDeveloper_ESP32Wroom* with Arduino IDE.
 3. Configure IDE:

      a.
 Select the correct serial port: Tools -> Port

      b.
 From Tools >> Board select **FireBeetle-ESP32**

      c.
 Tools >> Flash Freq -> 80MHz, Upload speed -> 921600
+4. Turn car into programming mode: Push reset button + IO button from the top of car and release first reset button and then I0 button.

-4. Click un upload button.
+5. Click un upload button.

 At this point, the bottom console will display messages regarding progress and whether operation succeed or fail.